+where $\M_{ij}$ is given by \eqref{eq:M.ij}.
+Similarly $\M$ acts on $\anak{V}$ as well as on $\contk{V}$.
+And we also use the non-standard notation $\anak{V}\cap\Ak(U)$ to denote the set of vectors of complex analytic functions which restrict to real analytic functions.

 The main goal of this section is to prove \autoref{thm:spec.M}, which states some key spectral properties of these transfer operators.
-The following lemma in complex analysis will be frequently used in the proof of \autoref{thm:spec.M} and in later sections.
-It is sometimes referred to as Montel's Theorem \cite[Theorem 14.6]{Rudin.cplx}.
+The following lemma from complex analysis, sometimes referred to as Montel's Theorem \cite[Theorem 14.6]{Rudin.cplx}, will be used repeatedly in the proof of \autoref{thm:spec.M} and in later sections.

 \begin{lemma} Let $W$ be a domain of $\mathbb{C}^d$ and $\Lambda$ a bounded subset of $\A_\infty(W)$.
 Then for any compact subset $K\subset W$, $\Lambda$ is equicontinuous on $K$. \\ In other words, for any $\epsilon>0$, there exists $\delta>0$ (not depending on $w$) such that whenever $z, z'\in K$ satisfies $\|z-z'\|<\delta$, we have $|w(z)-w(z')|<\epsilon$, for any $w\in\Lambda$.
 In fact, there exist $\delta'>0$ and $C_K>0$ (both not depending on $w$) such that whenever $\|z-z'\|<\delta'$, we have